Lynne Thigpen

 Cherlynne Theresa Thigpen (December 22, 1948 – March 12, 2003) was an American actress of stage and screen.
-She was known for her role as "The Chief" of ACME Crimenet in the game show Where in the World is Carmen Sandiego? and various spinoffs, and for her role as "Luna" (The Moon) in the Playhouse Disney children's series Bear in the Big Blue House.
+She was known for her role as the Chief of ACME Crimenet in the game show Where in the World Is Carmen Sandiego? and various spinoffs, and for her role as "Luna" (The Moon) in the Playhouse Disney children's series Bear in the Big Blue House.
 For her varied television work, Thigpen was nominated for six Daytime Emmy Awards.
 She won a Tony Award in 1997 for portraying Dr. Judith Kaufman in An American Daughter, and also played Ella Farmer on The District (2000–2003).
+Thigpen first gained attention for her role in the 1971 off-Broadway musical Godspell.
+Thigpen's character is named Lynne, and she sang "O Bless the Lord, My Soul" in the musical.
+Thigpen reprised her role as Lynne in the 1973 film adaptation, which she starred in alongside David Haskell and Victor Garber.

 Early life and education

 Thigpen was born in the Chicago suburb of Joliet, Illinois to George and Celia (Martin) Thigpen.
 She obtained a degree in teaching.
 She taught high school English briefly while studying theatre at the University of Illinois on an acting fellowship.

 Career

 Stage

 Thigpen moved to New York City in 1971 to begin her career as a stage actress.
 She had a long and prolific theater career and appeared in numerous musicals including Godspell, The Night That Made America Famous, The Magic Show, Working, Tintypes, and An American Daughter (for which she won her Tony Award for her portrayal of Dr. Judith Kaufman in 1997).

-In 1995, she served as associate artistic director of the acclaimed off-Broadway theater, Circle Repertory Company, while Austin Pendleton served as artistic director.
+In 1994, Thigpen originated a role in an Adrienne Kennedy short play Motherhood 2000, while in 1995, she served as associate artistic director of the acclaimed off-Broadway theater, Circle Repertory Company, while Austin Pendleton served as artistic director.